Troubleshooting Canceled Jobs in SAP BASIS

 - Optimize

-):- Action: Ensure
+SAP_REORG_SPOOLS(RSPO0041):- Action: Ensure

-is running daily with an appropriate short retention period (e.g., 3-7 days).
+SAP_REORG_SPOOLSis running daily with an appropriate short retention period (e.g., 3-7 days).
 Spool growth can also contribute significantly to database size. - Rationale: Addresses another major source of uncontrolled database growth.

 - Action: Ensure